Dixin/Blog/Documents/Understanding (all) JavaScript module formats and tools.md

 }
 ```

-They were transpiled to object’s properties:
+The the sub module and sub namespace are both transpiled to object’s property:

 ```js
 var Counter;